isomerpages/mindef-sg101/resources/resource-packages/_posts/2025-08-17-post-Total Defence Resources.md

 </div>
 <p>
 <br>Following the inaugural run of Exercise SG Ready in 2024, the Total Defence
-exercise will return in 2025 with the theme <strong><em>"Are you ready for disruptions?"</em></strong>.
+exercise returned in 2025 with the theme <strong><em>"Are you ready for disruptions?"</em></strong>.
-The exercise will be held at various locations across the island between 15 and 28 Feb 2025 to <strong>increase Singaporeans' readiness for crises and disruptions.</strong>
+The exercise was held at various locations across the island between 15 and 28 Feb 2025 to <strong>increase Singaporeans' readiness for crises and disruptions.</strong>
 </p>
-<p>Co-led by MINDEF and the Energy Market Authority (EMA), the exercise focuses
+<p>Co-led by MINDEF and the Energy Market Authority (EMA), the exercise focused
 on <strong>strenghthening Singaporeans' preparedness for power disruptions.</strong> Based on a scenario of prolonged power outages due to ransomware spread through a phishing attack by an unknown group, the exercise aims to encourage individuals, communities and businesses to plan for potential disruptions, prepare to respond effectively, and play our part to keep Singapore strong.</p>
-<p>As a signature event of SG60, Exercise SG Ready 2025 invites Singaporeans
+<p>As a signature event of SG60, Exercise SG Ready 2025 invited Singaporeans
 to reflect on the crises and disruptions that we have gone through in the last 60 years, and what we are likely to face going forward.
-It is an opportunity for Singaporeans to show <strong>care for others in times of such crises and disruptions.</strong>
+It was an opportunity for Singaporeans to show <strong>care for others in times of such crises and disruptions.</strong>
 </p>
-<p></p>
+<p>Click <a href="https://www.totaldefence.gov.sg/exercise-sg-ready/" rel="noopener nofollow" target="_blank">here</a> to
+access<strong> Exercise SG Ready resources</strong> such as EMA's guide and infographics on what to do during power disruption, and our self-facilitation guides for power disruption and cybersecurity table-top exercises.</p>
 <hr>
 <h4><strong>Exercise SG Ready Scenario Video</strong></h4>
 <p>As part of Exercise SG Ready 2025, the scenario video illustrates how